mousumibaruah-24/Resources/Software.md

-The first five are important:
+The first six are important:

 * Stata
   - Stata is the preferred software for analysis.
 Please use [Stata/MP](https://www.stata.com/statamp/).